bridgesense/pandoc-book-doctor/README.md

 has already made friends with Latex to make this process less daunting.

 This project is based on the principles of GNU's copyleft mantra.
 So, if you need to share, steal or modify this script--go for it.
+If you are a nerd and decide to send me a PR, just know that I still love you; I might not be so fast to reply.

+_Come to think of it;_ I hear Microsoft loves the fact that thousands of copies of the same repositories *are all copied all over their database*. :D
 ## The Process

 ### >> Step One - Create the Project Template